nerdial/LaravelCRUD/README.md

 ```

-> this command looks for files in app/mocks/* and get their config and create Controller and View files
+> this command looks for files in app/mocks/* and get their config and creates Controller and View files